 Conditions to Qualify for Equitable Relief

-- It can be established or proven that once all factors are taken into account, it would be unfair to hold you liable for the understatement or underpayment of taxes.
-Some of these factors that can be taken into account are the following:
+It would be unfair to hold you liable for the understatement or underpayment of taxes.
+To establish this fact, the IRS may take into account the following factors:

 - If there is a legal obligation under the divorce decree or agreement to pay the tax